-If a crystal ball revealed the metamodel form (e.g., first-order or second-order polynomial) before we began our experiment, then a space-filling design and a so-called 'optimal' design for that metamodel will both provide insights about the important factors, interactions, and quadratic effects-as long as we have enough data to determine statistically significant effects.
+If a crystal ball revealed the metamodel form (e.g., first-order or second-order polynomial) before we began our experiment, then a space-filling design and a so-called 'optimal' design for that metamodel will both provide insights about the important factors, interactions, and quadratic effects - as long as we have enough data to determine statistically significant effects.
 One difference between using a space-filling design and a minimally-sufficient factorial-based design is that we automatically get indications of lack-of-fit if the responses turn out to be more complicated.
 While some might see this at first as a drawback, because the residuals may not fit the regression model assumptions, we see this as a benefit.
-Let's go back to the capture-the-flag example-where we've added a rather complicated underlying response surface that has flat areas, areas of abrupt transition, and with smooth changes-and suppose we use a 65-dp NOLH to explore the space.
+Let us go back to the capture-the-flag example - where we have added a rather complicated underlying response surface that has flat areas, areas of abrupt transition, and with smooth changes - and suppose we use a 65-dp NOLH to explore the space.
 Figure 7(a) shows a contour plot of the actual response based on an 11×11 grid.
-The regression metamodel in (b) looks quite similar to that which would be obtained using the 2 factorial data-both have a hard time capturing threshold effects.
+The regression metamodel in (b) looks quite similar to that which would be obtained using the 211 factorial data - both have a hard time capturing threshold effects.
 The partition tree metamodel in (c) has a hard time capturing diagonal transitions (more on partition trees is coming soon).
-The Gaussian process (or kriging)

-and hybrid regression/partition metamodels in (d) and (e) appear closer to the actual surface, although the Gaussian process does less well around some edges of the plot.
-All of the metamodels in (b)-(e) give much more information than the 2 factorial experiment in Figure 3.
+The Gaussian process (or kriging) and hybrid regression/partition metamodels in (d) and (e) appear closer to the actual surface, although the Gaussian process does less well around some edges of the plot.
+All of the metamodels in (b)-(e) give much more information than the 2^2 factorial experiment in Figure 3.

-Figure 7: Capture-the-flag contour plots. (a) displays the actual response based on an $11 \times 11$ grid.
+Figure 7: Capture-the-flag contour plots. (a) displays the actual response based on an 11×11 grid.
 The remaining contours are metamodels following a 65-dp NOLH: (b) 2nd-order regression metamodel, (c) partition tree with five splits, (d) Gaussian process metamodel, and (e) regression/partition metamodel.

 Sometimes graphs are enough to provide insight.
-Figure 8 shows some results for the well-known deterministic combat model of Dewar, Gillogly, and Juncosa (1996).
-Here, only two factors are varied: the initial force levels of Red range from ten to 3500, and the initial force levels of Blue range from ten to 2000.
-The graph in Figure 8(a) shows the results of a 4 full factorial design, while while that in Figure 8(b) shows the results of a 349 · 199 full factorial design (Vinyard and Lucas 2002, Sanchez and Lucas 2002), where the shaded blue results represent a win for Blue.
+Figure 8 shows some results for the well-known deterministic combat model of Dewar et al. (1996).
+Here, only two factors are varied: the reinforcement block size for both Red and Blue forces take on 201 distinct levels.
+The graph in Figure 8(a) shows the results of a 42 full factorial design, while that in Figure 8(b) shows the results of a 2012 full factorial design (Vinyard and Lucas 2002, Sanchez and Lucas 2002), where the shaded blue results represent a win for Blue.
 Neither regression, logistic regression, or kriging models on the small design in Figure 8(a) reveal the pervasive regions of chaotic non-monotonicity in the response surface.
-At the time the runs for Figure 8(b) were made in 2001, they required eight hours of CPU time on a single Pentium III PC-a computational effort well worth the additional insights.
+At the time the runs for Figure 8(b) were made in 2001, they required eight hours of CPU time on a single Pentium III PC - a computational effort well worth the additional insights.
 With current computers, these runs would require mere minutes of computation.
-Of course, if we wished to investigate the behavior for more than two factors, then an NOLH or NOAB design would be a much more efficient space-filling design that could still help us identify regions of complex or chaotic behavior.
+Of course, using a space-filling design would be a much more efficient way to reveal regions of complex or chaotic behavior, and allow us to investigate a larger number factors.

-Figure 8: Results of 4 and 349 · 199 full factorial designs for a deterministic combat model.
+Figure 8: Results of (a) 4^2 and (b) 201^2 full factorial designs for a deterministic combat model.